 The R-value of ICFs is dependent on the type of insulation material used and its thickness.
 Insulation used within the inner core of ICFs can be: (1) poured-in-place vermiculite or perlite; (2) foamed-in-place spray polyurethane foam insulation material; or, (3) standard molded insulation inserts of rigid board insulation material.
-Insulation used to make up one or more of the outer layers of the ICF is a rigid board insulation material.
-Specific product R-values are readily available from the manufacturer for the specific materials being installed.
+Insulation used to make up one or more of the outer layers of the ICF is a rigid board insulation materials being installed.
 R-value of the product is typically marked on the product.
 The installed insulation must meet the R-value stated on the compliance documentation.